numpy/numpy/doc/source/reference/c-api.array.rst

     constant :c:data:`NPY_USE_PYMEM`.
 The system malloc is used when :c:data:`NPY_USE_PYMEM` is 0, if :c:data:`NPY_USE_PYMEM` is 1, then
     the Python memory allocator is used.
+    These functions should not be used to allocate array data as they do not guarantee sufficient alignment for all numeric types.
+    PyDataMem_NEW/FREE/RENEW should be used for that purpose.

 Threading support